BO | בוא | “Come ” – COME WITH ME TO PHARAOH …

-The fifteenth reading from the Book of the Torah is named Bo (???), which means “Come.”
-The “Bo” Word comes from the first verse of the reading, which say, “Then the YHWH said to Moses, ‘[Come] to Pharaoh, for I have hardened his heart” (Exodus 10:1).
+The fifteenth reading from the Torah is named Bo (בוא), which means “Come.”
+It say’s, “Then the LORD said to Moses, ‘[Come] to Pharaoh, for I have hardened his heart” –Exodus 10:1.
 The portion begins by concluding the narrative of the ten plagues, the tenth of which is the slaying of the firstborn.
-To avoid the plague, the Israelite are given the instructions for the Passover sacrifice and the laws of the Feast of Unleavened Bread.
-And Pharaoh finally consents to let Israel go, and they leave Egypt.

 The Zohar notes that G-d did not tell Moses to “go to Pharaoh” but to “come to Pharaoh,” meaning “come with Me to Pharaoh.”